nicobubulle/Licenses-WebUI/README.md

 - Periodic background refresh of lmstat output
 - Manual refresh (runs same parsing + notification checkers as background loop)
 - **Version Display**: Shows both feature version (🔑) and application version (💻) for each user checkout
+  - Feature versions are grouped and sorted in ascending order
+  - When maintenance and standard versions differ, the maintenance version is displayed in the feature version header
 - **License Versions Column**: Displays per-feature version quantities from `lmstat -a --no-user-info` with 24h cache and unified refresh via the EID button
 - **Statistics Dashboard**: Track and visualize license usage over time with interactive graphs (SQLite storage)
 - **EID Information**: View detailed EID (Enterprise ID) mappings with feature grouping and license totals (admin-only)